rutvik5/soil-texture-automatic-irrigation/README.md

 # Automatic Irrigation System based on soil texture and Farm Securtiy
 This is an Arduino Uno project used to automatically supply water based on soil texture and geolocation.
-It comprises five main components namely Arduino Uno, relay, alarm, PIR sensor and GSM module and to connect the parts or modules.
-The arudino sketch is written in the arduino language which comprises of c/c++ like functions.
+It comprises five main components namely Arduino Uno, relay, alarm, PIR sensor and GSM module.
+The arudino sketch is written in the arduino language which comprises of C/C++ like functions.
 The water supply module is made available using a combination of sensors and a motor.
 The circuit diagram for this project is as follows:

 ![circuit diagram](https://github.com/rutvik5/soil-texture-automatic-irrigation/blob/master/images/circuit%20diagram.jpg)